Agua de Pepino (cucumber agua fresca)

 - I used about 1/3 cup of sugar, but feel free to use more or also less if you want.

 - Don’t discard the cucumber’s seeds, they’re rich in minerals and fiber!

 - Use water at room temperature because its harder to dissolve the sugar in cold water.

 - If you using bio cucumbers, don’t peel them! they add more nutrients and also a nice greener color.

 - Add 1 shot of tequila, rum or vodka to each serving if you want a grown-up drink.

-Did you enjoy this recipe for agua de pepino y limon?
-Please, don’t forget to rate it and leave us a comment below, we’d love to hear from you!
-Also, remember that you share it using the buttons below and follow this blog on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE!.
+Did you love this Mexican drink recipe? please don’t forget to rate it and leave a comment below.
+Remember also that you can share it on your social media and follow this blog on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE.